noah-nuebling/mac-mouse-fix/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Specify which circumstances the bug occurs under here -->

 OS: <!-- Which macOS version were you using? -->
-Mouse: <!-- Which brand and model of mouse were you using? -->
+Mouse: <!-- Which model of mouse were you using? -->
 Other installed apps:  <!-- Which other apps that affect mouse behaviour were installed?
 (Having several such apps installed is a common source of issues.) -->